ed-components/ed-components/README.md

 ## White book

-ed-components are implemented as web-components(using lit) and can be used in the client-side without any server.
+ed-components are implemented as web-components and can be used in the client-side without any server.

 A configurable demo is provided for teachers that do not want to install